 How long does it take to install a stamped asphalt driveway?

-The length of time it takes to build a new stamped driveway is primarily determined by the amount of prep work needed.
+The amount of prep work needed primarily determines the length of time it takes to build a new stamped driveway.
 For instance, ripping out an existing driveway and using gravel to make the correct pitch and grade add more time to the work.

-Many driveways can be completed in two days or less and ready for use nearly instantly after the site has been prepared.
+Contractors can complete many driveways in two days or less, and they can be ready for use nearly instantly after preparing the site.

 Stamped asphalt takes less time, effort, and money to install than other decorative pattern paving surfaces.
-Furthermore, it can be built on existing asphalt that is in excellent condition, saving money on pavement removal.
+Furthermore, you can build it on existing asphalt that is in excellent condition, saving money on pavement removal.

 In comparison to conventional surfaces such as brick pavers, the asphalt foundation offers superior stability and longevity.
 Besides, a stamped asphalt driveway is simpler, quicker, and less laborious to install when compared to other decorative paving surfaces.